senjulive/studio/README.md

-# Firebase Studio
+# AstralCore

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project for AstralCore, an intelligent crypto management platform.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.